Embed This Data

 - $159.1 billion

 - FDI Inflow:

-Omar Hassan al-Bashir, who came to power in a 1989 military coup and still rules the country, faces two international arrest warrants on charges of genocide in the conflict in Western Darfur, where over 2 million people were displaced and over 200,000 killed.
-In October 2013, 30 members of al-Bashir’s National Congress Party broke away and formed a new opposition party.
+Omar Hassan al-Bashir, president since 1989 when he came to power in a military coup, faces two international arrest warrants based on charges of war crimes, crimes against humanity, and genocide in the conflict in Darfur that began in 2003, leaving over 2 million people displaced and over 200,000 killed.
+In October 2013, more than 30 members of al-Bashir’s National Congress Party formed a new opposition party.
 Cross-border violence, political instability, poor infrastructure, weak property rights, and corruption hinder development.
-Export growth, other than with respect to oil, is largely stagnant, and 80 percent of the workforce is employed in agriculture.
+Export growth (other than oil) is largely stagnant, and agriculture employs 80 percent of the workforce.
 Following the secession of South Sudan in 2011, Sudan lost two-thirds of its oil revenue to the South.
-Subject to multiple comprehensive sanctions, Sudan has begun austerity measures to reduce government spending.
-Reports of an upsurge of violence in Darfur have raised concerns.
+Subject to multiple comprehensive sanctions regimes, Sudan has begun austerity measures to reduce government spending.
+A June 2015 U.N. report of an upsurge of violence in Darfur has raised concerns.

-Sudan is considered one of the world’s most corrupt countries.
-Power and resources are concentrated in and around Khartoum, leaving outlying states impoverished.
-Members of the ruling party control the national economy and use their wealth to buy political support.
-There is little respect for private property, and the legal framework is severely hampered by years of political conflict.
+Sudan, one of the world’s most corrupt countries, was ranked 173rd among the 175 countries surveyed in Transparency International’s 2014 Corruption Perceptions Index.
+Political power and economic resources are concentrated in Khartoum while outlying states are neglected and impoverished.
+There is little respect for private property, the judiciary is not independent, and the legal framework is severely hampered by years of political conflict.